Prince Monolulu: Media appearances

 Monolulu frequently featured in newsreel broadcasts, and as a consequence was probably the best-known black man in Britain of the time.
 For example, in the 1939 newsreel London Carries On, Monolulu is shown encouraging a crowd of Londoners to wear their gas masks, changing his familiar saying from "I gotta horse!" to "I gotta gas mask to protect you!"
 The narrator comments that Monolulu had "evidently adapted himself to the new conditions."

 He appeared in a clip in the 1939 propaganda film by Alexander Korda, The Lion has Wings, Korda used him as an example of what Britain was, a nation at play and at ease with herself.

-He appears briefly as himself throughout the 1930s, 40s and 50s including the films Wings of the Morning (1937), The Hundred Pound Window (1944), the 1952 film Derby Day, which is set around The Derby, Aunt Clara (1954), An Alligator Named Daisy (1955) and Make Mine a Million (1959).
+He appears briefly as himself throughout the 1930s, '40s and '50s including the films Wings of the Morning (1937), The Hundred Pound Window (1944), the 1952 film Derby Day, which is set around The Derby, Aunt Clara (1954), An Alligator Named Daisy (1955), The March Hare (1956), Make Mine a Million (1959) and The Criminal (1960).

 In 1957 Monolulu appeared on the March 28th and April 4th episodes of Groucho Marx's quiz show You Bet Your Life.

 In popular culture

 In the 1935 Will Hay film Dandy Dick, an extravagantly dressed black racing horse tipster appears.
 He is presumably inspired by Monolulu, to the extent that he is wrongly identified as playing the role by some websites.

 Monolulu's name is referenced by the character Rigsby in the 1974 pilot episode of the UK comedy series Rising Damp, in humorous comparison to the new tenant Philip, who had stated he was the son of a chief.

 Monolulu appears in Alan Moore's 2025 fantasy novel The Great When.

-From 1991 until 2002, a pub in Maple Street, Fitzrovia was named "The Prince Monolulu".
+From 1991 until 2002, a pub in Maple Street, Fitzrovia was named The Prince Monolulu.

+In 1956, a pub in Spencer Road, Hornsey, was named The Abyssinian after Prince Monolulu, also known as Peter Carl MacKay.
+It closed in 1965 and was demolished in 1971.

+He appears as a character in the first two books of the Long London series, The Great When (2024) and I Hear a New World (2026), by Alan Moore.

+A summary of his live and ability for storytelling is included in the book Erzählende Affen (meaning: homo narrans) by the German authors Samira El Ouassil and Friedemann Karig (2021) who call Monolulu the "uncrowned king of half-truths".